Table of Contents

 Posterior abdominal hernias

-The posterior abdominal hernias condition is also known as lumbar hernias.
+The posterior abdominal hernias are also known as lumbar hernias.
 These hernias can occur through the superior triangle (Grynfeltt-Lesshaft) or the inferior triangle (Petit).
-Presentation in the inferior triangle, however, is rare.
+Presentation in the inferior triangle is rare.
 The hernias may be either congenital or acquired.

 Congenital lumbar hernias are more common than the acquired hernias.
 Acquired hernias may be either primary or secondary.